• Skip to primary navigation

 • 2 lemons juiced and zest

-• 2 limes juiced and zest (or 3/4 cup juice
+• 2 limes juiced and zest (total of ¾ cup of juice)

 • Salt and pepper to taste